Mamena2020/nodemi/README.md

       npx nodemi make:model Product
    ```

-  The model product will be created in the `models` directory.
+  The model will be created in the `models` directory.

    ```